 Braille is a system of raised dots that can be read with the fingers by people who are blind or who have low vision.
 Teachers, parents, and others who are not visually impaired ordinarily read braille with their eyes.
 Braille is not a language.
 Rather, it is a code by which many languages—such as English, Spanish, Arabic, Chinese, and dozens of others—may be written and read.
 Braille is used by thousands of people all over the world in their native languages, and provides a means of literacy for all.

-The specific code used in the United States has been English Braille, American Edition but in 2016 the main code for reading material will be Unified English Braille, a code used in seven other English-speaking countries.
+The specific code used in the United States has been English Braille, American Edition but as of 2016 the main code for reading material is Unified English Braille, a code used in seven other English-speaking countries.

 What Does Braille Look Like?